 After your infant’s umbilical cord falls off, you can bathe them in a baby bathtub. … You can gently splash or pour warm water over your baby to keep them warm in the tub.
 Use a washcloth to clean their face and hair, and shampoo their scalp one to two times per week.

-Should you feed baby before or after bath?
+Do you feed baby before or after a bath?

 Should I wash my baby’s face everyday?